flume/enthistory/README.md

 //go:generate go run -mod=mod entc.go
 ```

-> **Note:** Starting from enthistory v0.8.0, ent v0.12.x or greater is required.
-If you are using an older version of
+> **Note:** Breaking change introduced in enthistory version v0.12.0, if you are upgrading please see the example file above
-> ent, install enthistory v0.7.0 instead by running `go get github.com/flume/enthistory@v0.7.0`.
+> for the new way to use the enthistory extension.

 ## Usage